On the parameterized complexity of computing tree-partitions: Introduction

+We show the following results. \begin{itemize} \item We obtain a parameter that is polynomially tied to tree-partition-width and is topological minor monotone (see Theorem~\ref{thm:tpw-obstructions}).
+We use this to show that tree-partition-width is relatively stable with respect to subdivisions: if we define $\underline{\tpw}(G)$ (resp. $\overline{\tpw}(G)$) as the minimum (resp. maximum) tree-partition-width over subdivisions of $G$, then $\underline{\tpw},~\tpw$ and $\overline{\tpw}$ are polynomially tied.
+The parameter $\underline{\tpw}(G)$ corresponds to `stable tree-partition-width'. \item We show tree-partition-width is polynomially upper bounded by tree-cut width (see Theorem~\ref{thm:tpw-tcw}) by relating the tree-cut width to the tree-partition-width of a subdivision. \item On the other hand, a bound on tree-partition-width does not imply a bound on tree-cut width (see Observation~\ref{obs:tcwK3n}). \end{itemize}

 \paragraph*{Paper overview} In Section~\ref{section:approx}, we provide our results on approximating the tree-partition-width.
 In Section~\ref{section:exact}, we show that computing the tree-partition-width is XALP-complete.
 We then derive XALP-completeness of computing the domino treewidth.
-Our results relating tree-cut width to tree-partition-width are in Section~\ref{section:tcw}.
+In Section~\ref{section:tcw}, we give our results relating tree-cut width to tree-partition-width.
+In Section~\ref{section:weightedtpw}, we give the results for weighted tree-partition-width.
+Some concluding remarks are made in Section~\ref{section:conclusion}.